kdxotwo/comp424_sql_injection/README.md

     4. If the union sql injection is successful, you'll be able to view the username and password of all users including admins, then you'll be able to login as anyone.

     Note: There are two authentication implemented, a secure and insecure one.
 When pulling the changes, you'll be using the insecure authentication.
 You cannot try sql injection through login because of the authentication logic not using a single query such as "Select * where username = 'test' and password = '1234'"

+* Run Application
+    1. Run this command to start the application, 'rails server'
+    2. Access the applicaiton through http://localhost:3000

 * To secure
     You'll need to uncomment the blocks of codes marked as secure and comment out the ones marked as insecure